Departments of the Central Committee of the Socialist Unity Party of Germany: Planning and Finance

 Deputy department heads include Walter Halbritter (1960–1961), future department heads Gerhard Schürer (1958–1960), Siegfried Böhm (1961–1963), Karl Hengst (1963–1966), Erich Wappler (1967–1969), and Günter Ehrensperger (c.
-1967–1974), as well as Heinz Wildenhain (1969–1982), future head of the Financial Management and Party Businesses Department.
+1967–1974), as well as Harry Brettschneider (1970s), and Heinz Wildenhain (1969–1982), future head of the Financial Management and Party Businesses Department.
 Other important party officials such as Günther Jahn and Carl-Heinz Janson also served as employees of the department early on in their careers.

 Research and Technical Development

 The Research and Technical Development Department (Abteilung Forschung und technische Entwicklung) oversaw basic industrial research, invention, patenting, standardization, technical monitoring, information, documentation, and guided subordinate party bodies in scientific and technical institutions, covering all technical offices and institutions in East Germany.
 It had about twenty employees.

-The department was originally created in 1958 as Working Group for Research, Technical Development and Investment Policy as a spin-off of the Planning and Finance Department.
+The department was originally created in 1958 as Research, Technical Development and Investment Policy Working Group as a spin-off of the Planning and Finance Department.
 The working group got full department rank in 1967.